 Introduction to the Urinary Tract

 The urinary tract, or system, consists of the kidneys, ureters, bladder, and urethra.
 The kidneys are two bean-shaped organs located below the ribs toward the middle of the back.
-The kidneys remove extra water and wastes from the blood, converting it to urine.
+The kidneys remove extra water and wastes from the blood then convert the waist to to urine.
 They also keep a stable balance of salts and other substances in the blood.
 The kidneys produce hormones that help build strong bones and help form red blood cells.

-Narrow tubes called ureters carry urine from the kidneys to the bladder, an oval-shaped chamber in the lower abdomen.
+Narrow tubes called ureters carry urine from the kidneys to the bladder which is an oval-shaped chamber in the lower abdomen.
 Like a balloon, the bladder’s elastic walls stretch and expand to store urine.
 They flatten together when urine is emptied through the urethra to outside the body.

 What is a kidney stone?